 Guitar Players are all about the tone.
 Internet forums are ablaze with people comparing and contrasting the merits of one material over another.
 The raw truth of the mater is, in practice, the difference in tone between these materials is really quite subtle.
 Its also important to remember that any perceived tonal benefit of one material over another applies only to the instruments open strings.
 As soon as a string is fretted, the tone of the nut is out of the equation.

-My reasons for choosing one material over another typically are much more centered around durability, vintage correctness, fitting a clients desired aesthetic, more so than any grand tonal difference between materials.
+In shop, our reasons for choosing one material over another typically are much more centered around durability, vintage correctness, or fitting a clients desired aesthetic, more so than any grand tonal difference between materials.
 If you are searching to change the tone of your instrument, there are probably many other ways to do so much more drastically than replacing the nut.

 We are happy to use pre-slotted nuts whenever possible.
 They are a huge time saver for our busy shop and are more cost effective for our clients.
 When properly installed, they are virtually indistinguishable from a hand cut nut.
 Unfortunately, sometimes a pre-slotted nut is unavailable.
 This could be either because a unique shape or string spacing is desired or because a client wishes the nut to be made out of a specific material.
-In these cases, we are happy to hand-cut one from a blank.
+In these cases, one must be hand-cut from a blank.

 If your instrument has a molded plastic nut, or a nut of any material that is worn or not fitted correctly, you would absolutely benefit from having the nut adjusted or replaced.

-However, as a repairman, I generally lean on the adage of “if it ain’t broke, don’t fix it”.
-If you have a perfectly serviceable nut made of something like Corian or Micarta, It is my experience that you are unlikely to notice a dramatic improvement by switching to something like Tusq.
+In shop, we generally lean on the adage of “if it ain’t broke, don’t fix it”.
+If you have a perfectly serviceable nut made of something like Corian or Micarta, in our experience, you are unlikely to notice a dramatic improvement by switching to something like Tusq.
 As a matter of fact, it one purchases a pre fab nut and installs it improperly, they are likely to take a step backwards rather than forwards!